 That was a year ago now, the last harvest.
 He left me his apartment and more than enough money to get by without working while I concentrated on my studies.
 The rest of the Judge’s considerable assets were divided among the rest of the family.

-I drove out there to the spot where they had found his BMW near the anniversary of his disappearance and arrived near nightfall.
+I drove out there to the spot where they had found his BMW on the anniversary of his disappearance and arrived near nightfall.
 The town had been mostly siphoned away by the industrial farms, so much so that it almost didn’t show up on maps anymore.
 The farmhouse where my grandfather had grown up had been razed to the ground.
 It was just a few bumps of the foundation in a clearing off to the side of the road.
 The cornfield looked truly infinite, wave after wave of husks moving gently in the fading purple light.

-Stopping by the side of the road I waited until the sun had fully slipped below the horizon, but at the last second I looked away from the field.
+Stopping by the side of the road, I waited until the sun had fully slipped below the horizon but at the last second I looked away from the field.
 I turned on the ignition instead and kept driving.
 Some decisions you make all at once or you don’t make them at all.
 I’d been over the story the Judge had told again and again in my head, every word of it, but never come to an absolute decision of what it meant and how it fit his disappearance.
 At that moment though, I decided I didn’t want to look into the cornfield and risk seeing a pair of very, very bright amber eyes, like shiny pennies, looking back at me.

-— Sean E. Britten 2016
+— Sean E. Britten 2018